opensovereigncloud/metal/README.md

     docker run --rm -d --name registry-bridge --network=host alpine ash -c "apk add socat && socat TCP-LISTEN:5000,reuseaddr,fork TCP:$(minikube ip):5000"

 ### Webhooks
-If webhooks are not configured in your environment, you need to set environment variable ENABLE_WEBHOOKS to false:
+If webhooks are not configured in your environment, you need to either set environment variable ENABLE_WEBHOOKS to false
+for development environment (in case operator is running with `make run` command):

     export ENABLE_WEBHOOKS=false

+or pass it to the pod where compiled manager will be running.

 ### Build and install